-Tuition costs are determined each year.
+Tuition costs are determined each year and a memorandum of expected costs is shared via email with all members of the graduate group.
 The Trustees of the University of Pennsylvania reserve the right to increase tuition and fees and to otherwise amend the regulations concerning tuition and fees at any time and to make such changes applicable to students in the University at that time.

-PhD students receive up to 21 months of funding from BGS.
-During the initial 21 months, students identify a PhD advisor and work with the advisor and the program to develop a funding plan for the remainder of their graduate program.
+PhD students are guaranteed funding for the first five (5) years of their program provided they maintain an average GPA greater than or equal to 2.75 on a 4.0 scale (equivalent to a "B-"); for students with average GPAs below that threshold, funding is provided provisionally and contingent on completion of requirements of an academic remediation plan.
+Students first receive up to 21 months of funding from BGS covering their tuition, certain expenses, and stipend their first and second academic years and the summer semester between (except where students are funded through other sources including fellowships and the MSTP program).
+During these initial 21 months, students identify a dissertation advisor and work with the advisor and the program to develop a funding plan for the remainder of their graduate program.
 Most PhD students receive financial support through one or more of the following sources: assistantships supported by research grants, training grant fellowships, and fellowships from research institutions or private industry.
-A limited number of teaching assistantships are available.
-These sources are described in more detail below.
+A limited number of teaching assistantships which may provide financial compensation are available.
+These and other sources of financial support are described in more detail below.
 Students who receive full-time support may accept no additional employment during the period of the support.
 Support for Biostatistics MS students depends on the availability of funds, with priority given to PhD students.